Vik, Sogn: General information

-Vik was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The original municipality was identical to the Vik parish (prestegjeld) with the sub-parishes (sokn) of Hopperstad, Hove, and Arnafjord (on the south side of the fjord) and Kvamsøy (on the north side of the fjord).
+The parish of Vik was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The original municipality was identical to the Church of Norway's Vik prestegjeld with the parishes (sokn) of Hopperstad, Hove, and Arnafjord (on the south side of the fjord) and Kvamsøy (on the north side of the fjord).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964 the sub-parish of Kvamsøy (population: 363) was transferred from Vik to Balestrand Municipality and the sub-parish of Vangsnes (population: 189) was transferred from Balestrand to Vik.
-Also on this date, the Nybø and Nygjerdet farms were transferred from Vik to Høyanger Municipality.
-All these changes gave Vik a total population of 2,623.
+On 1 January 1964 there was a land trade between three neighoring municipalities: the parish of Kvamsøy (population: 363) was transferred from Vik Municipality to Balestrand Municipality, the parish of Vangsnes (population: 189) was transferred from Balestrand Municipality to Vik Municipality, and the Nybø and Nygjerdet farms were transferred from Vik Municipality to Høyanger Municipality.
+After all these changes, Vik Municipality had a new total population of 2,623.

-On 1 January 1992, the sub-parishes of Feios and Fresvik were transferred from Leikanger Municipality to Vik Municipality.
-This added 572 residents to the population of Vik.
+On 1 January 1992, the parishes of Feios and Fresvik were transferred from Leikanger Municipality to Vik Municipality.
+This added 572 residents to the population of Vik Municipality.

-On 1 January 2020, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).